Platform-OS/pos-module-core/README.md

 ## Headscripts hook

 The core module provides a hook for other modules to register their head scripts (CSS, JS, metadata, etc).
-The modules can implement a `hook_headscripts.liquid` file that returns standard HTML, then you can render the aggregated head scripts in you layout using the `headscripts/search` query:
+The modules can implement a `hook_headscripts.liquid` file that returns standard HTML, then you can render the aggregated head scripts in your layout using the `headscripts/search` query:
 ```
 <!DOCTYPE html>
 <html lang="en">